Home > Behavioral Health BAS Application

 Submit the Behavioral Health BAS Application

-Addiction Recovery Concentration
+Addiction Recovery Emphasis

 You must complete the following required prerequisite and foundation courses before you can apply for the BAS program: